morber11/vs-delimiter/README.md

 This extension contributes the following settings:

 * `vs-delimiter.delimiter`: Specifies the default Delimiter to use.
 Defaults to a comma ,
 * `vs-delimiter.wrapper`: Specifies the default Wrapper to use.
-Defaults to an apostrophe 'Y
+Defaults to an apostrophe

 ## Known Issues